Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 Merger

 The merger between Sahara Airlines and Jet Airways was a mistake on Jet Airways' part.
-Sahara was acquired by Jet Airways for $500 million which was way above what the airline was actually worth.
+Sahara was acquired by Jet Airways for $500 million which was way above what the airline was worth.

 Jet Airways Case Study - JetLite Plane